-ETS is a company that pays people to score tests for various educational institutions both online and on-site, but in this post I'm going to focus on the ETS scoring jobs because it's an excellent way to make some money from home if you're qualified to score for the company.
+ETS (Educational Testing Services) is a company that pays people to score tests for various educational institutions both online and on-site, but in this post I'm going to focus on the ETS scoring jobs from home because it's an interesting way to make some money from home if you're qualified for it.

 How much does ETS pay home raters?

 The pay rate varies depending on what tests you're scoring.
 Each type of test is considered a different project, and you have to apply to become certified for each one.

 Pay rates are not given on the website, but I found some info on Glassdoor that indicates pay may be around $15 hourly and that it was (as of early 2018) much higher — upwards of $20 an hour.
 So this company has recently done a pay cut, and most workers are very (understandably) unhappy about that.